breki-g/Assignment-2---Unit-Testing/README.md

-# This is a uni project I did
+# This is a university project I did for the course VIHU
 Find original here: https://github.com/arnif/assignment-2-testing

 # Assignment 2 - Unit Testing & Library Migration